It's Fall BBQ Season! What's Grilling?

 How long does smoked salmon last in the fridge?

 Your cold smoked or hot smoked salmon should last 1-2 weeks in the fridge.
 You can also store it in the freezer for up to a month.
-When you’re prepping your smoked salmon for storage, try to choose a container that removes as much air as possible (vacuum seal it if you can).
+When prepping your smoked salmon for storage, choose a container that removes as much air as possible (vacuum seal it if you can).

 Is smoked salmon as healthy as fresh salmon?